Mishors/PintOS/README.md

 Threads are given priorites.Then a thread is added to the ready list that has a higher priority than the currently running thread, the current thread should immediately yield the processor to the new thread.
 Similarly, when threads are waiting for a lock, semaphore, or condition variable, the highest priority waiting thread should be awakened first.
 A thread may raise or lower its own priority at any time, but lowering its priority such that it no longer has the highest priority must cause it to immediately yield the CPU.

 Priority inversion situations is handelled in the scheduler.Consider high, medium, and low priority threads H, M, and L, respectively.
 If H needs to wait for L (for instance, for a lock held by L), and M is on the ready list, then H will never get the CPU because the low priority thread will not get any CPU time.
-The technique used to solve this issue is **Priority donation**.
+The technique used to solve this issue is **priority donation**.

 ### Advanced Scheduler